 Everyone is talking about the knowledge economy.
 The Faculty of Education at The University of Hong Kong is helping people to contribute and be benefit from it.
 The Master of Science in Library and Information Management (MSc(LIM)) programme is professionally accredited by the Chartered Institute of Library and Information Professionals (CILIP), UK*. and is designed to prepare candidates for professional work in the information sector, the fastest growing area of the economy in Hong Kong and the world.

 Innovative teaching practices and leadership in information studies and information technology in education characterize the Faculty of Education.
 Its strengths include a distinguished faculty of international and local experts that teach in the BEd, MSc, PhD and professional doctorate programmes.
 It is the only local university with library and information studies programmes at the Bachelor and post-graduate levels.
-The Division of Information and Technology Studies of the Faculty has been a leader in providing flexible programmes to utilize the most contemporary technology.
 Besides a full-time mode of study, we also offer a part-time mode for this programme which allows the busy working professional an opportunity for post-graduate study.
 A visionary curriculum is taught using methods that put the student at the centre of the learning experience.

 Innovative teaching methods help students enhance career possibilities by building knowledge of the latest developments in information-related industries.

 HKU, a world-class university is a major regional and international centre for research.
 Its library system has more than two million volumes and highly sophisticated electronic services and extensive databases for student use.